 While you’re at it, check the contents of your dog’s food; it’s best to bring one with a high protein content, meaning that the first several ingredients listed will be meat and meat products.
 To read more, click here.

 Safety is just as important for dogs on the trail as it is for people.
-In any season, give your dog plenty of opportunities to stop for water breaks, and make sure he is up to date on tick and flea prevention before you leave the house.
+In any season, when hiking with dogs, give them plenty of opportunities to stop for water breaks, and make sure she is up to date on tick and flea prevention before you leave the house.

-In the winter, keep your dog warm with blankets at night, and if it's cold enough during the day, outfit him with booties and a coat.
-In the summer, go hiking where your dog can cool off with a swim in the water, stay to the shade, and don't push your dog to go on if he is panting heavily.
+In the winter, keep your dog warm with blankets at night, and if it’s cold enough during the day, outfit her with booties and a coat.
+In the summer, go hiking where your dog can cool off with a swim in the water, stay to the shade, and don’t push your dog to go on if she is panting heavily.
+If possible, get into the shade, or even better, air conditioning.

-Always bring your dog in the tent with you at night, or have him sleep in the car if the sights and smells are too much for him, but don't leave him outside on his own.
-All sorts of animals may visit your campground while you sleep, and your dog should remain under your supervision or in a secure place.
+Always bring your dog in the tent with you at night, or have her sleep in the car (with you, if possible) if the sights and smells are too much for him, but don’t leave her outside on his own.
+All sorts of animals may visit your campground while you sleep, and your dog should remain under your supervision in a secure place.

 What other tips can you offer?
 Leave your advice and stories in the comments.